 You can also just rip the tissue paper with your hands.
 You will only need a handful of paper in each color.

-After the paper is torn, in a small bowl mix about two tablespoons of white glue with two tablespoons together.
+After the paper is torn, in a small bowl mix together about two tablespoons of white glue with two tablespoons of water.
 Paint over the rainbow with the glue mix.

 While the glue is still wet, add the tissue paper to the correct row in the rainbow outline.
 If you have a hard time finding orange tissue paper you can use red paper with yellow on top to make orange.